esl/code-beam-america/_trainings/liveview-native-workshop.md

 published: true

 ---
-Learn to build your first LiveView Native App.
+Build a LiveView Native application!
+Combine interactive Livebook code notebooks with LiveView Native for a seamless learning experience.
+Expand your Phoenix LiveView applications beyond the web and learn how to build native applications with Elixir.

+**OBJECTIVES:**
+* Connect an iOS SwiftUI application with Phoenix LiveViews.
+* Build and style native UIs with stateful event-driven interactions.

 **PREREQUISITES:**
-M1 or M2 Macbook with MacOS 14 (Sonoma)
+* M1 or M2 Macbook with MacOS 14 (Sonoma)
+* Xcode 15 or higher
+* Livebook
+* Some knowledge of Phoenix LiveView is recommended, but not required.